Aid to the Church in Need

 • To offer opportunities for networking and on-going personal development.

 • To act as a focus for spirituality resources within the diocese

 Archconfraternity of St Stephen

 Archconfraternity of St. Stephen for Altar Servers role is the sanctification of the Altar Server by teaching them that to serve is a greater privilege, showing them the meaning and purpose of the ceremonies in which they take part and understand the rubrics of the ceremonies of Holy Church in which they take part.
 It is also for the practical assistance of the priest in regard to the services of the Church.
 Branches of the Confraternity exists in many parts of the Diocese.
-Diocesan Director: Rev Dominic O'Hara
+Diocesan Director: Rev Aaron Spinelli.

 Art of Dying Well